xaelsouth/rtl-wmbus/README.md

  * "868.7M": the new frequency to receive at.

 rtl_wmbus will then shift all frequencies
- * by 250kHz to new center frequency at and 868.95Mhz (T1, C1)
+ * by 250kHz to new center frequency at 868.95Mhz (T1 and C1)
- * by 400kHz to new center frequency and 868.3Mhz (S1)
+ * by 400kHz to new center frequency at 868.3Mhz (S1)

-I have tested that so far and can confirm that it works for T1/C1, but can't test for S1 as I have no such meter.
+I have tested this so far and can confirm that it works for T1/C1, but can't test for S1 as I have no such meter.

   License
   -------